sepich/thanos-kit/README.md

 # thanos-kit
-Aftermarket thanos tools and utilities
+Aftermarket thanos tools and utilities.
+Work in progress...